yuplin2333/yuplin2333.github.io/_pages/cv.md

 ## Research

 * 06/2022-08/2023: A Composability-Based Transformer Pruning Framework
-  * Introduces an innovative framework for model pruning across multiple pruning configurations that not only maintains model performance but also significantly reduces model size and inference time
+  * An innovative framework for model pruning across multiple pruning configurations that not only maintains model performance but also significantly reduces model size and inference time
   * **Supervisor**: Prof. Tongping Liu and Prof. Hui Guan, UMass Amherst

 * 12/2020-05/2021: Undergraduate Graduation Design